 And now for a few words…

 A word on the grind.
 I don’t want to paint an inaccurate picture of domestic bliss.
 Being parents is an unrelenting task.
-The days become rhythmic blurs of getting the girls up, breakfasting, teeth cleaning, wiping bottoms and streaming noses, dressing, school runs, pick ups, clothes washing, ironing, dinner making, bath time, bed time, flake out, glass of wine, 10 O’clock news, our bedtime.
-All this interwoven with seemingly infinite questions and requests!
+The days become rhythmic blurs of getting the girls up, breakfasting, teeth cleaning, wiping bottoms and streaming noses, dressing, school runs, pickups, clothes washing, ironing, dinner making, bath time, bedtime, flake out, glass of wine, 10 O’clock news, our bedtime.
+All this is interwoven with seemingly infinite questions and requests!
 This is parenting.
 Remorseless!

 A word on our relationship.
 We’ve been married for six years.
 The biggest challenge to our relationship is time.
 Between work and looking after the girls, time together gets marginalized.
 Not only does it get marginalized the quality of that time gets compressed.
 Very often the best we can do is sit next to each other and watch a film.
 No talking.
 Once a week, on a Monday evening, we try and sit together and talk.
 We do talk about the girls, but we try and talk about each other and what’s on our hearts and minds.
 In short, we try to catch up.
 We don’t always manage to do this, but we try.
 Eighteen months after having the girls we are also trying to go out on our own once in a while.
 It’s a novel experience dating!

 A word on CCS.
-Their pre and post adoption support has been nothing short of tremendous.
+Their pre and post-adoption support have been nothing short of tremendous.
 Not once have we felt on our own throughout the process.
 Not once have we ever felt like a number or ‘just another couple looking to adopt’.
 The pre-adoption assessment work was done robustly but sensitively.
 The bizarre and difficult task of ‘matching’ was similarly completed sensitively.
-Post adoption our social worker has just been there: to listen, to allow us to download/offload, to give helpful suggestions where it has been needed.
+Post-adoption our social worker has just been there: to listen, to allow us to download/offload, and to give helpful suggestions where it has been needed.
 I commend them to you.